jli-robotics/ORB_SLAM2-PythonBindings/README.md

 # ORB_SLAM2-PythonBindings
 This repository is adapted from jskinn's repository with the same name.

+NOTE: Although you will see many mentions of Python 3, we have actually modified the code to work with Python 2.

 A python wrapper for ORB_SLAM2, which can be found at [https://github.com/raulmur/ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2).
 This is designed to work with the base version of ORB_SLAM2, with a couple of minimal API changes to access the system output.